×

 If you have not spent a lot of time in San Marcos, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in San Marcos, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in San Marcos for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including the down payment, closing costs, and home inspection fees.
 It also requires ongoing expenses such as property taxes, homeowners insurance, and maintenance costs.
 Therefore, you need to ensure you have sufficient funds and a stable income to cover these costs.
 On the other hand, renting a home in San Marcos can offer more flexibility, especially if you're unsure about your long-term plans.
 Renting doesn't require a large initial investment and the landlord is typically responsible for maintenance and repairs.
 It can also be a good option if you're not ready to take on the financial responsibilities of homeownership.
 However, renting doesn't allow you to build equity and your monthly rent payments could increase over time.
 You also have less control over your living environment, as you may need to seek the landlord's permission to make changes to the property.
 In conclusion, both buying and renting a home in San Marcos, Nicaragua, have their pros and cons.
 It's important to carefully consider your financial situation, lifestyle, and future plans before making a decision.
-Consulting with a real estate professional or financial advisor could also be beneficial," explained one expat living in San Marcos, Nicaragua.
+Consulting with a real estate professional or financial advisor could also be beneficial," said one expat in San Marcos.

 What should I pack when moving to San Marcos?